alibaba/bifrostui/packages/bui-core/src/TextArea/index.en-US.md

 ### Display the number of words

-`showCount`control the number of words in the display input, which can generally be combined with`maxLength`use it.
+ShowCount 'controls the number of words displayed as input and can generally be used in conjunction with' maxLength '.

 ```tsx
 import { Stack, TextArea } from '@bifrostui/react';